Shipping Household Goods to Vietnam: Customs Cleared, Delivered to Your Door

 Moving cargo by sea or air exposes your shipment to potential damage.
 Insurance can protect you against:

-• Improper storage or handling
+• Improper storage or rough handling during port transfers or intermediate warehouse stops

 What is covered